5/8/2025

 Robert Todd

-effectively de-louder.
-Got it, got it, thank you.
-And then put it in all of those questions.
-The deal with Wendel, as you said, closed on March 31st.
-I mean, Monroe still runs it, it's still independent.
-Operates autonomously, I guess, which is the right way to put it.
-But I mean, have they're given the new partnership and the potential expanded reach of the whole platform as a whole, has there been any thought about, is the strategy, beyond the things we've already talked about, is the strategy of the BDC, the public BDC, likely to evolve over the next couple of years, or is what we see what's likely to stay with the caveat that we talked about, the SLS, et cetera?
+Got it.
+Got it.
+Thank you.
+And I mean, and then put it in all of kind of those questions.
+I mean, the deal with Wendell, as you said, closed on March 31st.
+I mean, Monroe still runs it.
+It's still independent, but it operates autonomously, I guess is the right way to put it.
+I mean, have there, given the new partnership and the expanded, you know, potential expanded reach of the whole platform as a whole, has there been any thought about, is the strategy, beyond the things we've already talked about, is the strategy of the BDC likely, the public BDC, likely to evolve over the next couple of years, or is what we see what's likely to stay, with the caveat that we talked about, the SLF, etc.? ?

 speaker